p-org/P/Docs/docs/getstarted/install.md

 - For debugging generated Java code, we recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/)

 ## Using P
  Great :smile:!
-You are all set to compile and test your first P program :mortar_board:.
-To learn how to use the P tool chain jump [here](usingP.md).
+You are all set to compile and test your first P program :mortar_board:!